docsforadobe/after-effects-plugin-guide/docs/effect-details/effect-details.md

 # Effect Details

-Now that we’ve covered the basics of effect plug-ins, we’ll cover some of the finer points to polish off your effect.
+Now that we've covered the basics of effect plug-ins, we'll cover some of the finer points to polish off your effect.
 Not every section will be relevant to every plug-in, so feel free to use the PDF document bookmarks to skip to the sections pertinent to your current project.

 ---